Estimated reading time: 5 minutes

 Report tax and super payments electronically

-If you’re an employer with 20 or more employees, you need to report payments directly to the ATO from your payroll solution at the same time you pay your employees.
-From 1 July 2019 this will extend to all employers.
+From 1 July 2019 you need to report payments made to employees directly to the ATO from your payroll solution at the same time you pay them.
 Payments include:

 - salaries and wages